Our corporate governance

 Corporate governance statement

 Each year AMP issues a corporate governance statement.
-The statement sets out the corporate governance framework adopted by the board and outlines the work undertaken by the board and its committees over the past financial year.
+The statement sets out the corporate governance framework adopted by the board and outlines AMP's governance arrangements over the last financial year.

 Corporate governance charter